domschl/RaspberryNtpServer/README.md

 **Before you continue with software:** At this point, the GPS module should be connected to the Raspberry Pi and the active antenna.
 Power up the Raspberry Pi, and check that the GPS module receives the GPS signal (the antenna must have unhindered access to the open sky, it does *not* work indoors!).

 If reception is ok, a led ("FIX" or "PPS") should start blinking on your GPS module.

+Check the documentation for your specific hardware how "FIX" is signaled:

+- The Adafruit module blinks once per second if there is no fix and once every 10 seconds when there is a fix.

 ### More information